djoven89/zentyal-aws/docs/zentyal-installation.en.md

 Before proceeding to install Zentyal, we will perform the following actions:

-1. We connect to the instance through SSH using the private key that we downloaded when creating the Key pair:
+1. We connect to the instance through SSH using the private key that we downloaded when creating the [Key pair]:

     ```sh linenums="1"
     ssh -i KP-Prod-Zentyal.pem ubuntu@arthas.icecrown.es